Herbie Goes to Monte Carlo: Reception

 The film holds a 60% rating on Rotten Tomatoes based on 10 reviews, with an average rating of 5.11/10.
-On Metacritic the film has a weighted average score of 38 out of 100, based on 4 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 38 out of 100, based on 4 critics, indicating "generally unfavorable" reviews.

 Home media

-Herbie Goes to Monte Carlo was first released on VHS in 1984, early 1985 and re-released November 6, 1985 and September 16, 1997.
-It was first released on DVD in Region 1 on May 4, 2004 and was re-released as a 2-DVD double feature set along with Herbie Rides Again on April 26, 2009.
+Herbie Goes to Monte Carlo was released by Walt Disney Home Video through VHS and Betamax in November 1984, and was later re-released on November 6, 1985.
+It was first released on DVD in Region 1 on May 4, 2004, and was re-released as a 2-DVD double feature set along with Herbie Rides Again on April 26, 2009.

 On September 2, 2012, Herbie Goes to Monte Carlo was re-released on DVD as part of Herbie: 4-Movie Collection with The Love Bug, Herbie Rides Again and Herbie Goes Bananas.

 On June 30, 2015, Herbie Goes to Monte Carlo was released on Blu-ray as a Disney Movie Club exclusive title.